 Anna Boyksen Fellowship

-Outstanding scientists from outside TUM who intend to explore gender- and diversity-relevant themes in the context of the natural and engineering sciences together with a TUM research group are eligible for a TUM-IAS Anna Boyksen Fellowship.
+Outstanding top-level female professors from outside TUM who intend to explore gender- and diversity-relevant themes in the context of the TUM subject portfolio together with a TUM research group are eligible for a TUM-IAS Anna Boyksen Fellowship.
 The proposal is to be submitted jointly by the nominee and the planned TUM-IAS host.

 The Fellowship is named after Anna Boyksen, the first female engineering student at TUM (1906).